laser-d/laser-d-docs/src/laser-d.rst

 An entity is a named variable, function, structure or union type, enumeration type, template, mixin template or an external symbol.

-Entities in a Laser-D module can have linkage that specifies how these entities may be accessed from other Laser-D modules, or from programs in other other languages such as C or C++.
+Entities in a Laser-D module can have linkage specification that defined how these entities may be accessed from other Laser-D modules, or from programs in other other languages such as C or C++.

 Source Code Representation